Khaki: Use in civilian clothing

 Following World War II, military-issue khaki-colored chino cloth twill trousers became a common part of civilian clothing.
 Today, the term khakis is sometimes used to refer to the style of trousers, properly called chinos, regardless of their color.
+By the early 1900s, khaki began influencing civilian fashion in Britain, where it was adopted for outdoor and work clothing.
+Although khaki had a plain appearance, it still functioned as a symbol of hierarchy and military structure in civilian life.

 Tones of khaki

 Light khaki

 Adjacent is displayed the color light khaki (also called khaki tan or just tan).

 This is the web color called khaki in HTML/CSS.

 Khaki

 The color shown adjacent matches the color designated as khaki in the 1930 book A Dictionary of Color, the standard for color nomenclature before the introduction of computers.
-It corresponds to RAL 1001 Beige in the RAL colour standard.
+It corresponds to RAL 1001 Beige in the RAL color standard.

 Dark khaki

 Adjacent is displayed the web color dark khaki.
-It corresponds to Dark Khaki in the X11 color names and to RAL 7008 Khaki Gray in the RAL colour standard.
+It corresponds to Dark Khaki in the X11 color names and to RAL 7008 Khaki Gray in the RAL color standard.

 Khaki green

 Adjacent is displayed the color khaki green, sometimes called simply khaki in Commonwealth countries.
-It corresponds to RAL 6003 Olive Green in the RAL colour standard.
+It corresponds to RAL 6003 Olive Green in the RAL color standard.
 It is more commonly called olive green or olive drab.